What Is the IB Programme?

 Core Components

-In addition to six subjects, all IB students complete three core components that distinguish the programme from other qualifications:
+All IB Diploma students must complete three core components that distinguish the programme from other qualifications.

 Extended Essay (EE)